10 Best Fishing Spots in Melbourne

 Expect to find: Brown Trout, Rainbow Trout, Redfin, Tench, Carp, Roach, Eel, and more.

-Rules or hazards: Shore fishing only (no boats or fishing with waders), the use of berley is prohibited, catch and release of all native species is encouraged, European common carp must not be thrown back, and be wary of snakes.
+Rules or hazards: Shore fishing only (no boats or fishing with waders), the use of barley is prohibited, catch and release of all native species are encouraged, common European carp must not be thrown back, and be wary of snakes.

 Rules for Noxious Aquatic Species in Victoria

-Noxious Aquatic Species such as Cyprinus carpio are known for their aggression and are a major contributor to the decimation of native fish – a full list of these species can be found here.
-The Victorian Government has some very clear outlines when it comes to fishing these fish, including;
+Noxious Aquatic Species such as Cyprinus carpio are known for their aggression.
+They are a significant contributor to the decimation of native fish – a complete list of these species can be found here.
+The Victorian Government has some apparent outlines when it comes to fishing these fish, including;

 Without a permit, don’t: